Last Updated on February 26, 2022 by Chris and Lindsay

 But once this is established you are in great hands!

-In either regard, one of the best parts of Harvest Host is that these properties are usually in a beautiful places where you can have a truly unique camping experience.
+In either regard, one of the best parts of Harvest Host is that these properties are usually in beautiful places where you can have a truly unique camping experience.

 What To Expect

-While some hosts might have dedicated areas with relatively level ground for RVs and campers, others might just point to an area on the property and tell you to do your best to settle in.
+Expect to be entirely self-sufficient at Harvest Host properties.
+While some hosts might have dedicated areas with relatively level camper parking, others might just point to an area on the property and tell you to do your best to settle in.